Sophistication vs Logical Depth: Abstract

 \section{Abstract}

 Sophistication and logical depth are two measures that express how complicated the structure in a string is.
 Sophistication is defined as the minimal complexity of a computable function that defines a two-part description for the string that is shortest within some precision; the second can be defined as the minimal computation time of a program that is shortest within some precision.

 We show that the Busy Beaver function of the sophistication of a string exceeds its logical depth with logarithmically bigger precision, and that logical depth exceeds the Busy Beaver function of sophistication with logarithmically bigger precision.
-We also show that this is not true if the precision is only increased by a constant (when the notions are defined with plain Kolmogorov complexity).
-Finally we show that sophistication is unstable in its precision: constant variations can change its value by a linear term in the length of the string.
+We also show that sophistication is unstable in its precision: constant variations can change its value by a linear term in the length of the string.